-The intention of this chapter is to provide a useful introductory overview to NSOs and other agencies of the various steps that should be considered in implementation of the SEEA EEA for compiling SDG Indicators, as well as links to relevant material and guidance.
-The four steps set out for this process are presented in Figure 3.
-As shown in Figure 3, stakeholder engagement and capacity building (in the use and production of the accounts) are key features of compiling accounts for SDGs throughout the process.
-It is also essential to maintain communication with these stakeholders throughout the process to ensure the compilation of SEEA EEA Accounts that are relevant, credible and legitimate.
+As Figure 3 also shows, stakeholder engagement and capacity building (in both the use and production of the accounts) are also key features across all steps of the implementation process.
+It is essential to maintain communication with these stakeholders throughout the process to ensure the compilation of SEEA EA Accounts that are relevant, credible and legitimate.

-Figure 3: Four steps for compiling SEEA EEA Accounts for calculating selected SDG Target Indicators
+Figure 3: Four indicative steps for compiling SEEA EA Accounts for calculating selected SDG Indicators

-3.1 Step 1: Confirm SDG Target Indicators and identify national focal points
+3.1 Step 1: Confirm SDG Indicators and identify national focal points

-SEEA EEA accounts are a policy support tool which helps communicate a particular form of evidence to assist decision makers evaluating land-use and development options, progress to policy targets and in policy formulation.
-An obvious first step in the process of compiling SEEA EEA accounts for supporting sustainable development policies is identifying a set of SDG targets and indicators to inform the construction of the accounts.
-In this regard, the 17 SDG global target Indicators assessed to have a full possibility of calculation using the SEEA are listed in Appendix A. In addition, there are likely to be additional national SDG indicators that should be considered as part of this process.
+SEEA EA accounts are a policy support tool which helps communicate a particular form of evidence to assist decision makers evaluating land-use, ecosystem restoration and other development options, progress to policy targets and in policy formulation.
+With respect to assessing progress towards the sustainable development goals, there are 17 global SDG target indicators presented in Appendix A that have been assessed as possibilities for calculation using the SEEA.
+In addition, there are likely to be additional national indicators that can be considered as part of the process of implementing the SEEA EA.
+This may include a number of nationally tailored SDG indicators, which are better suited to reporting on particular national circumstances.